Patient education: Weight loss treatments (Beyond the Basics)

 ●A person with a BMI between 25 and 29.9 is considered overweight

 ●A person with a BMI of 30 or greater is considered to be obese

 A waist circumference greater than 35 inches (88 cm) in women and 40 inches (102 cm) in men increases the risk of obesity-related complications, such as heart disease and diabetes.
 People who are obese and who have a larger waist size may need more aggressive weight loss treatment than others.
 Talk to your health care professional for advice.

 Types of treatment — Based on your measurements and your medical history, your doctor or nurse can determine what combination of weight loss treatments would work best for you.
-Treatments may include changes in lifestyle, exercise, dieting and, in some cases, weight loss medicines or weight loss surgery.
+Treatments may include changes in lifestyle, exercise, dieting and, in some cases, weight loss medicines or weight loss surgery .
 Weight loss surgery, also called bariatric surgery, is reserved for people with severe obesity who have not responded to other weight loss treatments.
-(See "Patient information: Weight loss surgery (Beyond the Basics)".)
+(See "Patient education: Weight loss surgery and procedures (Beyond the Basics)".)